jstaffans/jstaffans.github.io/content/posts/2017-08-02-the-handover.markdown

 ```

-It's also important to keep the pull request focused on the story at hand - it is all too easy
+It's also important to keep the pull request focused on the story at hand because it is all too easy
 to get caught up in unrelated, small fixes and refactorings when implementing a story. **If something
 doesn't relate directly to the task at hand it should be in a separate pull request!** I'd suggest
 getting friendly with Git rebasing and cherry-picking, because often you'll realise you're working